NextFaze/dev-fun/README.md

  in the Application and/or Activity classes).
 However if you use extension functions to retrieve your components (or you put them in weird places for whatever reason), then you can annotate the functions/properties/getters with [@Dagger2Component](https://nextfaze.github.io/dev-fun/com.nextfaze.devfun.annotations/-dagger2-component/).

-If all else fails you can define your own instance provider using with utility functions from `devfun-inject-dagger2` (see the demo for an example).
+If all else fails you can define your own instance provider with utility functions from `devfun-inject-dagger2` (see the demo for an example).